Staff Profiles

 - HIS3020: Reading History

-- Two monographs on Alexander's Successors and the creation of Hellenistic kingship are in production for 2025 publication, which examine the ideological development of kingship in the tumultuous period after Alexander the Great's death.
-Poetry, inscriptions, and coins feature heavily in the evidence base for this project, studying which has created a whole series of ramifications to be explored in future research.
+- Two monographs on Alexander's Successors and the creation of Hellenistic kingship, which examine the ideological development of kingship in the tumultuous period after Alexander the Great's death.
+(Published June 2025)

-- I am currently researching and writing a chapter about class conflict and regime change in connection with the death of Alexander the Great in 323 BC and the prolonged civil strife among the Macedonian armies in Babylon that followed.
+- A chapter about class struggle and regime change in connection with the death of Alexander the Great in 323 BC and the prolonged civil strife among the Macedonian armies in Babylon that followed, in a volume exploring intersectional approaches to the history of Alexander the Great.
+(Submitted 2025)

-- I am currently writing an article reflecting on my experience of introducing, and then leading for three years (2020-2023), the innovative ancient history module HCA1008: Global Ancient Histories.
+- An article reflecting on my experience of introducing and leading the innovative ancient history module HCA1008: Global Ancient Histories.
 This is supported by a grant from the Education Committee of the Council of UK Classical Departments (CUCD).
+(In progress 2025)

 Postgraduate supervision and examination